Project Runway season 20

 The twentieth season of Project Runway was announced to air with a two-part premiere on Bravo on June 15, 2023.
 To mark the milestone, the show brought back 14 past designers for an All-Stars competition, replacing the retired spin-off after its production company, The Weinstein Company, went bankrupt.
 This was the last season to air on Bravo after three seasons, before it was picked up by Disney to be aired on Freeform, Disney+, and Hulu.

 Editor-in-chief of Elle, Nina Garcia, fashion designer Brandon Maxwell, and journalist Elaine Welteroth all returned as judges, and season 4 winner Christian Siriano returned as mentor on the show.
 They were joined by guest judges on the panel each week, including: Billy Porter, Law Roach, Julia Fox, former judge Zac Posen, and Council of Fashion Designers of America CEO Steven Kolb.
 Fashion designers Sergio Hudson and Willy Chavarria filled in for Garcia in two episodes.
+The season did not feature a host; all on-air duties were fulfilled by Siriano and the judges.

 The winner was Bishme Cromartie, who returned after previously competing on season 17, and received a cash prize of $250,000, a mentorship with the Council of Fashion Designers of America, and a spread in Elle magazine.
 Brittany Allen and Laurence Basse, from seasons 18 and 15 respectively, finished as runners-up.